bagasadiwaskita/wc-22-analysis/README.md

        ROUND((AVG(Goals) / AVG(Caps)),4) AS Avg_GoalsPerCaps
 FROM wc22_squads GROUP BY Team;
 ```
-The result of this step is *[wc22_squads.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/f97a4c10ddf353d8b5204dfcc2502a8ba505d369/Pre-processing/wc22_squads.csv)*.
+The result of this step is *[wc22_squads.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/591e4f616557aa0f0ff4bab060a1fe642b2bba57/Pre-processing/wc22_squads.csv)*.

 ### 3. Recent International Matches Results

 Football match in general is the main showdown of football to show which team is stronger at the moment, so it is impossible to ignore international matches results to look which national team is stronger than the others.
-That means **recent international matches results is one of the main index of team's strength**.
+That means recent international matches results could be a tool to measure football team's strength.

 Table that contains international matches details is *[international_matches.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/9c26a0324084f72e5264f99c26d22bda97038a14/World%20Cup%20Dataset%20(Original)/international_matches.csv)*.
 To collect the needed data, I used Python in this step since it would be too difficult if I did it in SQL.

-Details about what I do in this step is in *[intl_matches_summary.ipynb](https://github.com/bagasadiwaskita/wc-22-analysis/blob/f97a4c10ddf353d8b5204dfcc2502a8ba505d369/Pre-processing/intl_matches_summary.ipynb)* and the result of this step is *[intl_matches_summary.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/f97a4c10ddf353d8b5204dfcc2502a8ba505d369/Pre-processing/intl_matches_summary.csv)*.
+Details about what I do in this step is in *[intl_matches_summary.ipynb](https://github.com/bagasadiwaskita/wc-22-analysis/blob/591e4f616557aa0f0ff4bab060a1fe642b2bba57/Pre-processing/intl_matches_summary.ipynb)* and the result of this step is in *[intl_matches_summary.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/591e4f616557aa0f0ff4bab060a1fe642b2bba57/Pre-processing/intl_matches_summary.csv)*.

 ### 4. Joining the Table and Show the Data Related to Team Strength